lunaflight/courserekt/src/README.md

 .
 ├── history/coursereg_history
     - Contains data from past CourseReg records.
+    - Contains code for the API endpoint to ask about this information.
+├── history/vacancy_history
-    - Contains data processing methods to add new CourseReg records.
+    - Contains data from past CourseReg Vacancy records.
     - Contains code for the API endpoint to ask about this information.
 └── web
     - Contains code for the web application.